10 Conditions That are Commonly Misdiagnosed as Pink Eye

 8. Contact Lens-Related Problems

 Wearing contact lenses improperly or for longer durations can cause irritation, redness, and infection that may look like pink eye.
 Sometimes, the cause is poor hygiene, overwearing, or damage to the lens.
+Digital eye strain from prolonged screen use can also worsen symptoms for contact lens wearers.

 Treatment: Removing lenses, proper cleaning, and sometimes antibiotics if infection develops.
+For those with chronic dryness, tear duct plugs may be considered to help retain moisture.

 9. Keratitis